September 17, 2018 | Constitution Day panel on fugitive slave law

 Currently, the House Divided Project is partnering with the National Park Service and its Network to Freedom Program on a special project examining the concept of “slave stampedes” or mass escapes along the Missouri borderland.
 You can learn more about this ongoing research effort at our project blog.

 Several undergraduates at Dickinson College have been working on slavery or slavery-related online projects in recent years.
 Participants in the “American Slavery” seminar, for example, have created a series of compelling websites on Dickinsonians associated with slavery.
 Rachel Morgan produced a website about college founder Benjamin Rush and his complicated relationship with slavery.
+Morgan also built a website on Mary Johnson Dillon, the daughter of Dickinson’s wartime president, and her experiences during the Civil War, entitled: Mary Dillon’s Carlisle.
 Becca Stout detailed the pro-slavery views of former Dickinson professor Thomas Cooper and the strange story behind how a student residence hall got named after him in the 1990s.
 Cooper Wingert produced a web exhibit about Richard McAllister (Class of 1840), who became one of the nation’s most notorious fugitive slave commissioner in the 1850s.
 Most recently, Maeve Thistle built a web exhibit for a freshman seminar on “Dickinson & Slavery” about John Taylor Cuddy, a young Union soldier from Carlisle who actually opposed the Emancipation Proclamation.
+Rachel Morgan also built a website as

 Other Dickinson students have been working to create teaching resources in support of the “North American Slave Narratives” collection from Documenting the American South (University of North Carolina).
 These freely available full-text recollections by American slaves are being annotated by students in Prof. Pinsker’s classes, with short, blog-post style summaries accompanied by custom-made Google maps that include helpful images and text excerpts from the original narrative.
 We currently have posts available for reminiscences by ex-slaves Josiah Henson (by Maria Villotti), Harriet Jacobs (by Rachel Morgan), Paul Jennings (by Jack Lodge), Elizabeth Keckly (by Abigail Stasior), William Parker (by George Gilbert), Mary Prince (by Lauren Benton), Susie King Taylor (by Michael Borsch), Booker T. Washington (by Matthew Pinsker), and James Williams (by Cooper Wingert).